ibrathesheriff/sheriffs-jailhouse/content/notes/my-site-inspiration.md

 Design concerns:
 + **Bash navigation system**.
 Though I think it's cool and I will be able to use it, it's unclear yet how I will let visitors experience this feature.
 + **Not everyone's cup of tea**.
-The design is very tech based which might appear very strange to non-programmers.
+The design is very nerdy and tech-based which might appear very strange to non-programmers.
 I intend to share some of my posts with students, I wonder how the User Experience will be for them.

 ### Other influences
 + Whenever I am stuck on how to position an element or display something I started by looking at how [Guide Fari](https://guidefari.com/) had implemented it.
 He doesn't call his personal site a blog or even a personal site, just a digital garden.
 When I started the redesign I was not looking to create a blog or digital CV, just a space to be myself online so he's site design had a similar underlying philosophy.